lsst-dm/dmtn-055/index.rst

         This method runs the SuperTask on the given :py:class:`Quantum`, using a ``Butler`` for input and output.
 For most concrete SuperTasks, this should simply use ``Butler.get`` to retrieve inputs, call :py:meth:`run`, and then use ``Butler.put`` to write outputs.

-    .. py::method:: getDatasetClasses(self)
+    .. py:method:: getDatasetClasses(self)

         Called during :ref:`pre-flight <preflight>` (before :py:meth:`defineQuanta`), this method returns the sets of input and output :py:class:`Datasets <Dataset>` classes used by this :py:class:`SuperTask`.
-As long as :py:class:`DatasetField <supertask_interface_configuration>` is used to control the :py:class:`Dataset` classes utilized by the :py:class:`SuperTask's <SuperTask>`, the default implementation provided by the :py:class:`SuperTask` base class itself should be sufficient.
+As long as :ref:`DatasetField <supertask_interface_configuration>` is used to control the :py:class:`Dataset` classes utilized by the :py:class:`SuperTask's <SuperTask>`, the default implementation provided by the :py:class:`SuperTask` base class itself should be sufficient.

-    .. py::method:: getDatasetSchemas(self)
+    .. py:method:: getDatasetSchemas(self)

         This method returns a dict containing the schemas that correspond to any table-like datasets output by the :py:class:`SuperTask`.
 Dictionary keys are :py:class:`Dataset` types.
 This may be extended in the future to contain other schema-like information for non-table datasets.